How Long Does an FTB Tax Lien Stay on Your Record

 Frequently Asked Questions

-How long does an FTB tax lien stay on my record?
+How long does an FTB tax lien last?

 📣 About the Author